JetBrains/ring-ui/README.md

 To enable the `Wallaby.js` test runner follow these steps:

 1. Download and install the [Wallaby.js plugin](http://wallabyjs.com/) for WebStorm.
-2. Make node.js or symlink to it present at `/usr/local/bin/node`.
+2. Make sure Node.js is available at `/usr/local/bin/node`, if not - create a symlink.
-3. Run shared `Wallaby` configuration in WebStorm.
+3. Run the `Wallaby` configuration in WebStorm.

 ## Visual regression testing